miker704/Strife/patches2.md

 - Add another backend strife core cable action to parse members that where invited via a dm server in invite to server modal.
 - Added new route to  call the new function to handle inviting multiple members (from a dmServer) at once from the invite to server modal in the server_memberships controller.
 - Edited backend error messages for changing user passwords for when the new passowrd filed is blank.
+- Fixed an error where removing phone number in remove phone number modal does not give an error on wrong password input due to not returning custom invaild password error.

 ### Front-End Changes